What you will study

 Block 5: Defining and evaluating added value

 Block 5 provides the knowledge you need to develop and work with forms of evaluation suitable for “measuring” the value added by technological innovation.
-In so doing, the block explores the relationship between added value and the design of business models.
+In so doing, the block explores the relationship between added value and innovation.
 This block also takes account of the contextual, conceptual and theoretical factors that underpin, inform and shape evaluation and assessment.
 The role of stakeholders and some practical aspects of 'doing' effective evaluation are also introduced.

 Block 6: Innovation strategy and next steps